MariamTencio/JavaScriptProject/README.md

 {Make a list of websites that you found helpful in this project}

 - Web Site Name: (https://validator.w3.org/)
-- Web Site Name: (http://chatgpt.com) Chat GPT was mainly used to get information on how to build the css to look better and get color codes
+- Web Site Name: (http://chatgpt.com) Chat GPT was mainly used to get information on how to build the css to look better and get color codes and get recommendations.

 # Future Work